Start using Microsoft Intune

 Applies To: Microsoft Intune

-Use the Intune free trial evaluation guide to get your trial version of Intune set up in about an hour.
+Use the Start with a 30-day trial guidance to get your trial version of Intune set up quickly.
 The free trial allows you to test up to 100 user licenses and comes with free support.

 If you sign up for a new account, you cannot use an existing work or school account later to manage that account, or combine it with existing volume licensing agreements.